ryanshoover/orb-wpengine-deploy/README.md

 This is an orb that can be used in your CircleCI workflows.
 With it you can test WordPress site repos and deploy to WP Engine environments.

+## Available Options

+### Executors

+`base`

+A basic PHP 7.2 container with node and browsers included.

+`wp-browser`

+A custom container that supports codeception testing.
+The container is based on the [ryanshoover/wp-browser](https://github.com/ryanshoover/docker-wp-browser) image.

+`backstop`

+A container based on the backstop Docker image.

+### Commands

+`install`

+General setup command.
+Handles cache, git checkout, composer install, and yarn install.

+### Jobs

+`lint`

+Lint the files to make sure everything follows best practices. `yarn run lint` can be a combination of phpcs, jslint, sass-lint, and more

+`codeception`

+Run codeception tests for end-to-end testing.
+Codeception supports unit, wpunit functional, and acceptance testing.

+`backstop`

+Run visual regression tests using backstopjs

+`build_deploy`

+Build and deploy the codebase to a WP Engine environment

 ## Sample CircleCI Config

 This is a sample setup for deploying to a WP Engine site.